Birds and Wildlife

 J&A Akehurst, Kelowna, BC

+You can often hear the haunting call of the loon, or the howl of coyotes and wolves.
 In the early part of the 1900s moose began to move into the area.
 Local Natives did not have a name for these animals and so called them Mowich, or deer.
 You might see them in low lying meadows or swamps.
 The area around the Itcha and Illgatchuz mountain ranges supports the largest and healthiest herd of Woodland Caribou in British Columbia.
 Also commonly seen are fox, coyote, mink, beaver, muskrat, and river otter.

 Eagle's Nest Resort